jschneider98/uiwatcher-docs/README.md

 </body>
 ```

-You can of course do more with the tool than the minium.
+You can of course do more with the tool than the minimum.
 For instance, you can track custom analytic context values.
 ```
 <body>
     <!-- Your web page body -->